heinrichkortsch/dti_workshop_2025/docs/part 2 get creative/idea-2.md

 5. Optionally: add extra modules (buzzer, display, more LEDs) for your own ideas.

 ![Reaction Game Setup](./assets/reactiongame_1.png)

+{:.note}
->**Note:** In the picture above one button and one touch sensor were used as Inputs.
+In the picture above one button and one touch sensor were used as Inputs.
 Both work fine, but for fairness reasons it should be the same sensor for both players.

 ---